mozilla-services/qdo/DESIGN.rst

 - queues are based on timestamps, workers do time range scans

 - worker lifetime loop is a simple Python ``while True:``
-- worker needs to check for `rebalance` request by zookeeper (triggered by callback function from zookeeper) - rebalance needs a lock
+- worker needs to check for `re-balance` request by zookeeper (triggered by callback function from zookeeper) - re-balance needs a lock
 - zookeeper keeps persistent connection to each worker process, if connection goes away, worker needs to stop working / reconnect
-- on worker startup, register with zookeeper, register callbacks for triggering rebalance (algorithm as in Kafka http://incubator.apache.org/kafka/design.html), zookeeper ephemeral nodes (with postfix -0001, -0002, ... for sorting)
+- on worker startup, register with zookeeper, register callbacks for triggering re-balance (algorithm as in Kafka http://incubator.apache.org/kafka/design.html), zookeeper ephemeral nodes (with postfix -0001, -0002, ... for sorting)
 - on worker shutdown, unregister with zookeeper